 Recorded Webinars

-Dr. Jeffrey Birk is an Assistant Professor of Medical Science at Columbia University Irving Medical Center.
+Jeffrey Birk, PhD, MS, is an Assistant Professor of Medical Science at Columbia University Irving Medical Center.
 He is an affective psychologist with a background in psychophysiology and emotion regulation.
 Dr. Birk’s research examines psychological factors and health behaviors in cardiovascular patient populations, including cardiac arrest and acute coronary syndrome.
 He has developed mechanism-focused interventions to reduce psychological distress in cardiac patients after acute medical events.

 This presentation introduces a resource designed to guide researchers how to conduct rigorous mechanism-focused research in a step-by-step manner across multiple study designs.
 This tool was developed as part of the Science Of Behavior Change initiative.
 The webinar describes the rationale for mechanism-focused research and the importance of properly measuring the mechanisms that are believed to underlie the potential efficacy of interventions.
 It details how CLIMBR can inform the development, implementation, reporting, and evaluation of mechanism-focused research across a broad range of study designs.